 Kale is a leafy, dark green vegetable (sometimes with purple coloring).
 It is full of nutrients and flavor.
 Kale belongs to the same family as broccoli, collard greens, cabbage, and cauliflower.
 All of these vegetables are full of vitamins and minerals.

 Kale has become popular as one of the healthiest and tastiest green vegetables you can eat.
 Its hearty flavor can be enjoyed in many ways.

 Kale is full of vitamins and minerals, including:

 If you take blood-thinning medicine (such as anticoagulant or antiplatelet drugs), you may need to limit vitamin K foods.
 Vitamin K can affect how these medicines work.

-Kale is rich in iron, calcium, potassium, and has a good amount of fiber to help keep your bowel movements regular.
+Kale is rich in, calcium, potassium, and has a good amount of fiber to help keep your bowel movements regular.
 Kale contains antioxidants that help prevent cell damage and may also help protect against cancer.

 You can also count on kale and its nutrients to help support your eye health, immune system, and heart.

 Kale is filling and low in calories.
 So eating it can help you maintain a healthy weight.
 Kale is a very nutrient-dense food that gives you the most nutrients for the fewest calories.
 Two cups (500 milliliters, mL) of raw kale have approximately 1 gram (g) each of fiber and protein for just 16 calories.

 Kale can be prepared in several simple ways.